gcharot/retdo/README.md

 You'll find the options list below, nevertheless always keep that in mind :

-* ALWAYS use the simulate option (-s), this option will tell you which files will be processed.
+* __ALWAYS__ use the simulate option (-s), this option will tell you which files will be processed.
 When you are happy with the results, you can go ahead and run the script for real.

-* It is STRONGLY recommended to use the regexp option (-r), by default retdo process all files (*) of a given directory as they were the same.
-If you have backup files (.tgz or .gpg) and MD5 files, you need to run retdo two times, one for the backup files and one for the MD5 files.
+* It is __STRONGLY__ recommended to use the regexp option (-r), by default retdo process all files (*) of a given directory as they were the same.
+If you have backup files (.tgz or .gpg) and MD5 files, you need to run retdo __two times__, one for the backup files and one for the MD5 files.
 Again use -s beforehand to check the results.

-* Default action is to DELETE files, if you tell retdo to keep 1 file per week then 1 file per week will be kept and the other will be deleted.
+* Default action is to __DELETE__ files, if you tell retdo to keep 1 file per week then 1 file per week will be kept and the other will be deleted.
 If you want to copy, move, scp, etc, use the -a option.

 ```
 Usage : retdo OPTIONS